 Mars: barren, inhospitable and dead.
 This is how most of us recognize the red planet, yet eons ago our neighboring planet wasn’t just another speck of rock in the infinite of space.
 We now know for certain that Mars once harbored a thick atmosphere, flowing rivers and quite possibly life.
+It used to rain so hard on Mars (with water) that it shaped the planet’s geology.
 In most respects, many millions of years ago, Mars used to be very similar to Earth.
 If it was once in a state where it could foster life, then, theoretically at least, this state can be reversed.
 Enter the fascinating world of Terraforming.

 [ALSO READ] Flowing water found on Mars

 Sadly, Sagan never lived to see the rover missions land on Mars: Spirit, Opportunity and the famed Curiosity.
 The latter is the biggest and most advanced rover to land on Mars, tasked with the primary mission of identifying signs of ancient Martian life.
 So far, it’s doing a pretty job having discovered new signs of water and even organic molecules.